jQSfire125/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 {% docs bingeflix_name %}
-The name of the user.
+The full name of the user (first and last).
 {% enddocs %}

 {% docs bingeflix_sex %}